lubuntu-team/manual/source/2/2.1/2.1.2/qtransmission.rst

 .. image:: transmission-prop-file.png

 To change options for a torrent file use the :guilabel:`Options` tab.
 To have the torrent not effected by global torrent speed uncheck the :guilabel:`Honor global limits` checkbox.
 To limit how much of your internet a torrent will use of your download on the internet check the :guilabel:`Limit Download speed` checkbox and set the cop for how much it downloads.
 To limit how much upload your torrent uses check the :guilabel:`Limit upload speed` and set the limit.
 To change how much of a priority the torrent is change the :guilabel:`Torrent priority` menu.
+To change the maximum number of other people this torrent will peer with change the :guilabel:`Maximum peers` field.

 Version
 -------